rillbert/lemac/README.md

 This code runs with clang(>=16) and gcc (>=12) on amd64 linux.
 It requires C++20.
 It may work with earlier compiler versions, but those are not tested in CI.

+It should run on any amd64 cpu with aes support, which is most current desktop cpus.

+Support for arm64 is planned.

 # Usage

 ## Command line tool lemacsum